-• alignment to the Group's key business strategy;

-- relevance to the respective stakeholders, with appropriate levels of granularity; - practical, consistent and comprehensible metrics for communication and implementation; and - analytically-substantiated and measurable metrics.
+- Alignment to the Group's key business strategy; - Relevance to the respective stakeholders, with appropriate levels of granularity; - Practical, consistent and comprehensible metrics for communication and implementation; and - Analytically-substantiated and measurable metrics.

-Our risk appetite defines suitable thresholds and limits across key areas of credit risk, country risk, market risk, liquidity risk, operational risk and conduct risk.
+Our risk appetite defines suitable thresholds and limits across the key risk areas including credit risk, country risk, market risk, liquidity risk, operational risk and conduct risk.
 Our risk-taking approach is focused on businesses which we understand and whose risks we are well-equipped to manage.
-This approach helps us to minimise earnings volatility and to ensure that our high credit ratings, strong capital and stable funding base remain intact.
+This approach helps us to minimise earnings volatility and ensures that our high credit ratings, strong capital and stable funding base remain intact.
 This way, we will remain a steadfast partner to our customers through changing economic conditions and cycles.